-- Corner holes for attaching PCB - Rectangular hole for the reflectance sensor (Note: distance between right edge of rectangle and front of chassis is 0.3 in not shown on diagram!) - Circular hole for mounting the sensor tower - Pair of holes for attaching caster wheel - Front bumping plate - Miscellaneous cutouts to reduce part volume
+- Corner holes for attaching PCB - Rectangular hole for the reflectance sensor - Circular hole for mounting the sensor tower - Pair of holes for attaching caster wheel - Front bumping plate - Miscellaneous cutouts to reduce part volume

 The drawing has enough information for you to add these pieces to your own chassis.
 Proceed boldly onwards, and ask your instructor for clarification if you have any questions.
+Make sure to check that your initials haven't been cut through before finishing.

 Some hints: Remember to use everything you've learned (like mirroring - you can mirror across horizontal or vertical center lines!).
-The total height of the bumper is 0.33 inches, so the height above the sketch plane is only 0.15 inches.